 Fire Permits are required year-round and can be obtained on the Mountain View County website at www.mountainviewcounty.com, or by contacting the Mountain View County office at 403-335-3311.

-The Steps to Take for Controlled Burns in MVC
+The Steps to Take for Controlled Burns in Mountain View County

-The online fire permitting system is now closed until March 1, 2022.
+The online fire permitting system is open year round

 QUESTIONS?
 Please call 403-335-3311.

-Note: If conditions also dictate, the County (or the Province) may institute a partial or total fire ban at any time of the year (See Step #4).
+Note: If conditions also dictate, the County (or the Province) may institute a fire restriction or fire ban at any time of the year.
 Under these circumstances all burns must be extinguished and new burns are not permitted.